LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtunit.rst.txt

 Prolog code by defining tests that use the ``<</2`` debugging control construct to call the Prolog predicates.

+See also the section below on exporting code coverage results to XML files, which can be easily converted and published as e.g. HTML reports.

 Automating running tests
 ------------------------